odinndagur/for_breathing_disaster/README.md

 ## for breathing disaster ##

 This is a partially audio-reactive live controllable visualizer we made in Godot for a specific live set.
 It has multiple controllable elements that we mapped to a MIDI controller for live performance.

+We developed it on the fly with very rapid changes so the code is as messy as can be.
+This is the entire codebase so you can inspect/steal/look down on every part of it.

 It uses two separate screens (one projected on a large wall behind the performer, the other on a cloth screen in front of him).

 The large back screen shows a thin orange horizon and a tiny planet sort of shape in the distance.
 The small screen has a top down view of the same planet and we see that its circles of latitude are affected by the sounds we hear.

 ### Controls ###
 The audio is directly affecting the planet's shape.
 All other aspects are controlled live with some kind of controller.
 The first version had MIDI mapped controls for: